ChiefChippy2/Vocab-Bot-V2/README.md

 # Short TOS

 You are allowed to use, modify, and publish this software anywhere.
 Please remember to mention  _my username_ somewhere in your code / acknowledgements.
 We don't guarantee this hack to always work.
 WE DON'T TAKE ANY RESPONSIBILITY FOR THIS BOT.
 IF YOUR ACCOUNT IS BANNED OR SUSPENDED DUE TO THIS WE DENY ANY RESPONSIBILITY.

+# TODO
+allow user to have a custom list of lists score.js ( dashboard )